-Trash - Scrub after emptying, using soap.
-Cans will be emptied in and GI the garbage chute on the fantail and scrubbed out prior to Cans returning to proper places.
+Trash - Scrub after emptying, using disinfectant.
+Cans will be and GI emptied in the garbage chute on the fantail and scrubbed Cans out prior to returning to proper places.

 Water - Use fresh water only for cleaning purposes.
 Salt water will not thoroughly dissolve the various materials used.